-All soap, regardless of the kind, it goes through the saponification process and has lye in it.
+All soap, regardless of the kind, goes through the saponification process and has lye in it.

-Once soap has went through the saponification process, the lye is no longer active and is safe to use
+Once soap has gone through the saponification process, the lye is no longer active and is safe to use

 If you want to know how to make soap from scratch, then the next two methods are for you, my friend!

 Cold process soap is my current favorite because you really get to customize and control every single ingredient in your soap.
-Each oil has specific properties and reasons for using it in your soap recipe, I’ve got the most common ones listed for you in today’s freebie.
+Each oil has specific properties and reasons for using it in your soap recipe, I’ve got the most common oils listed for you in the freebie.

 As it cures, the soap continues to go through the saponification process and the bar will harden up.
 You don’t want your bars to be too soft (we want it to last when in contact with water) and you also need it to finish out the saponification process so it’s not too harsh on your skin.